 The Historical Use of Chaga

 Today, the use of Chaga has slowly shifted into the mind's eye of popular culture for purposes not too far off from our ancestors.
 Truthfully, Chaga isn’t all that difficult to get your hands on either.
 You can find it in most organic food stores or online among other mushroom supplements.
-If you live in the northern hemisphere you might also find them in your neighboring forests.
+If you live in the northern hemisphere, you might also find them in your neighboring forests.
 And for the average adventurer, foraging Chaga can be an incredibly rewarding experience.

 If you’re interested in learning how to forage for mushrooms and live in an area with birch trees, Chaga is a great mushroom to start with because they’re easy to identify and they don’t have any poisonous look-alikes.
-Over the winter, we made a video about foraging Chaga in Maine which you can find by clicking the link below.

 How to Identify & Harvest Chaga Mushrooms